Portland General Electric Company

 Cash vs Debt

 The company holds $8.0M in cash, though total debt stands at $5.34B.
 This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
-The company is burning cash, with free cash flow at -$302.1M.
-This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
-ROE of 6.3% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
+Free cash flow is running at -$302.1M, which bears watching.
+Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
+Return on equity stands at 6.3%, which is modest for the sector.
+ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 2.4% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $2.65B (2022) to $3.58B (2025), reflecting a 35% increase over the period.